legacysurvey/legacysurvey/pages/dr7/description.rst

 are photometered and how the initial parameters for an object are seeded.
 When a source is detected in multiple bands a choice of filter must be made to seed the initial extraction.
-Sources detected in other bands beyond the initial filter are only kept if they are sufficiently separated from object extracted in previous bands.
+Sources detected in other bands beyond the initial filter are only kept if they are sufficiently separated from an object that was extracted in previous bands.
 In `DR4`_, `DR3`_ and earlier data releases, source detection was run first in :math:`g`, then in :math:`r`, :math:`z`, "flat" and finally in "red".
-In `DR5`_, `DR6`_ and `DR7`_, source detection
+In `DR5`_, `DR6`_ and DR7, source detection
 was run first in :math:`z`, then in :math:`r`, :math:`g`, "flat" and finally in "red". :math:`z` was chosen as the "primary" detection image to take advantage of the better PSF in that band.

 Starting with DR7 we relaxed some of the criteria for deciding whether a flux peak is a distinct source.
-We reduced the minimum possible distance between neighboring peaks, and also reduced the "saddle" depth (dip in flux) necessary to model neighboring peaks as distinct sources.
+We reduced the minimum possible distance between neighboring peaks from 6 pixels (about 1.5 arcseconds) to 4 pixels (about 1 arcsecond).
+We also reduced the "saddle" depth (dip in flux) necessary to model neighboring peaks as distinct sources.

 Starting with DR7, Gaia stars are extracted as independent sources.
 Stars from `Tycho-2`_